Sophos333/sophos-chatbot-portfolio/README.md

 # Sophos Chatbot Portfolio 🤖

-This is a personal interactive portfolio for Oscar Holguin, powered by a custom chatbot named **Sophos**.
+This is a personal interactive portfolio I created, powered by a custom chatbot named **Sophos**.

 ### 🌟 Features:
 - Interactive chat with preset topics & open-ended input